EQIP Prescribed Grazing: Practice 528 Guide

 - Follow the rotation schedule in your plan, with flexibility for weather and forage conditions

-- Provide adequate rest periods — each pasture needs enough recovery time between grazing events for plants to regrow
+- Provide adequate rest periods, each pasture needs enough recovery time between grazing events

-- Document what you're doing — basic grazing records showing when cattle moved, where, and for how long.
-This doesn't have to be complicated; a notebook or simple spreadsheet works
+- Document what you're doing, basic grazing records showing when cattle moved, where, and for how long.
+A notebook or simple spreadsheet works

 What NRCS Checks

 NRCS will visit during the contract to verify you're following the plan.
-They're not looking for perfection — they're looking for genuine effort and results.
-They'll check:
+They're looking for genuine effort and results:

 - Are pastures being rotated as planned?